-Robbery law is defined in New Jersey Criminal Code N.J.S.A.
+Robbery is defined in New Jersey Criminal Code N.J.S.A.
 2C:15-1.
-In New Jersey, a robbery occurs when a person commits a theft and a second act or threat of violence at the same time.
+In New Jersey, a robbery occurs when a person commits theft and a second act or threat of violence at the same time.
 Such a second act includes:

 - Inflicting bodily injury or using force upon another person

 - Threatening another person with or purposely putting them in fear of immediate bodily injury

 - Committing or threatening to immediately commit any crime of the first or second degree

 If a person commits one of those acts in the course of committing a theft, while attempting to commit a theft, or while fleeing after committing a theft, the theft becomes a robbery.

 Robbery is typically a crime of the second degree.
 However, robbery can be a first-degree crime if a weapon is used or if the person attempts to kill or inflict serious bodily injury upon the victim.

 There are also several subsets of robbery, which include carjacking and armed robbery.

 Carjacking is a type of robbery in New Jersey.
 The state defines carjacking as when the defendant:

 - Inflicted injury or used force on the occupant or person in possession or control of the vehicle